 - 1. Consumers have high expectations of what it means to be purpose-led. - 2.
-Consumers will reward organizations that contribute during this health crisis. - 3.
-Consistency in how companies live their purpose is critical.
+Consumers will reward organizations that contribute during this health crisis and the current racial justice movement. - Consistency in how companies live their purpose is critical.

 Consumers have high expectations of what it means to be purpose-led